Geospatial distributions reflect rates of evolution of features of language: Discussion

-We have offered some evidence in support of our method, in the sense that this method is not liable to some of the false positives and false negatives incurred by genealogical methods.
-Turning now to its limitations, we note that our approach currently only applies to binary features, i.e. features which are either present in or absent from a language community.
-Most genealogical methods do not suffer from this limitation: Dediu's \cite{Ded2011} procedure, in particular, can be applied to polyvalent as well as binary features.
-Interestingly, however, Dediu finds a correlation between estimates generated for polyvalent and binary (or binarized) features.
-This suggests that the resolution at which the values of a linguistic variable are recorded may be a minor issue: after all, any polyvalent classification can be reduced to a hierarchy of binary oppositions.
-Another limitation of our technique, shared by all existing methods, is that it treats the evolution of individual features independently of the rest.
-Feature interactions are known to exist, however---for example, a language which places objects before verbs is far more likely to also place adverbs before verbs, rather than after them \cite{Gre1963,Dry2003}.
-It is in principle possible to generalize our method to cater for polyvalent features and feature interactions, by extending the lattice model in the direction of the Axelrod model of cultural dissemination \cite{Axe1997}.
-It is at the moment unclear, however, whether the behaviour of such a generalized model can be solved analytically so that stability estimates may be derived in the way we have described.
+We have offered some evidence in support of our method, in the sense that this method is not liable to some of the false positives and false negatives incurred by some purely phylogenetic methods of stability estimation.
+Turning now to its limitations, we note that our approach currently only applies to binary features, i.e.~features which are either present in or absent from a language.
+Most genetic methods do not suffer from this limitation: Dediu's \cite{Ded2011} procedure, in particular, can be applied to polyvalent as well as binary features.
+Interestingly, however, Dediu finds a correlation between estimates for polyvalent and binary (or binarized) features.
+This suggests that the resolution at which the values of a linguistic variable are recorded may be a minor issue: after all, any polyvalent classification can be reduced to a hierarchy of binary oppositions by a simple translation procedure.
+Another limitation of our technique is that it treats the evolution of each individual feature independently.
+Feature interactions are known to exist, however---for example, a language which places objects before verbs is far more likely to also place adverbs before verbs, rather than after them \cite{Gre1963}.
+It would in principle be possible to generalize our method to cater for polyvalent features and feature interactions, by extending the lattice model in the direction of the Axelrod model of cultural dissemination \cite{Axe1997}.
+The extent to which the behaviour of such a generalized model can be characterized analytically is however not clear, and temperature estimates may have to be obtained in some other way.
+Similarly, extending the analysis to multiple summary statistics (beyond feature frequency and isogloss density) is likely to lead to analytical challenges, and may necessitate computational inference approaches.
+Approximate Bayesian computation, for example, is successfully used in population genetics \cite{Beaumont2025}, and has recently been applied to a comparison of genetic and linguistic evolution \cite{AmorimEtAl2013}.
+Other avenues for extending the present model include exploration of transient long-range geographical connections in addition to local spatial effects, incorporation of more realistic selection and mutation dynamics in both the vertical and the horizontal dimension \cite{BaxEtal2006,Bur2017}, and incorporation of a model of linguistic speciation and a treatment of the resulting geospatial distributions of entire families of languages \cite{Wic2017}.

-While these remain tasks for future research, the present study enables us to conclude that, though hitherto underexploited, geospatial distributions provide one of the best sources of evidence on the rates of evolution of features of human language.